 Within the last five years, the number of foreign visitors to Jeri has nearly tripled, prompting the construction of the first airstrip in the region and a number of five-star resorts.
-The newly-built (2017) airport is named after the the Captain Ariston Pessoa – the father of brothers Ariston Filho and Joaquim, who both run one of the leading air taxi companies in the region, and whom I had a chance to meet in 2018.
+The newly-built (2017) airport is named after Captain Ariston Pessoa – the father of brothers Ariston Filho and Joaquim, who both run one of the leading air taxi companies in the region, and whom I had a chance to meet in 2018.

-The route Fortaleza (FOR, SBFZ) – Jericoacoara (JJD, SBJE)
+The Fortaleza (FOR, SBFZ) – Jericoacoara (JJD, SBJE) route

 The distance between Fortaleza International Airport (IATA: FOR, ICAO: SBFZ) and Jericoacoara Regional Airport (IATA: JJD, ICAO: SBJE) is 223 km (roughly 139 miles or 120 nm).
-Comparing with a rather rough 4 to 7 hour long journey in a car / van, private air transportation emerges as the most convenient way of reaching Jericoacoara.
+Compared to a rather rough 4 to 7 hour long journey in a car / van, private air transportation emerges as the most convenient way of reaching Jericoacoara.
 Flying in a private jet or a turbo-prop guarantees spectacular views from the very first moment you take-off from the Fortaleza airport.

 Some common travel times between Fortaleza and Jericoacoara for the charter aircraft located in capital city of Ceará are as follows:

 - Light jet Citation CJ4: 20 minutes